drew-ross/drew-ross/README.md

-# Hello,
-## My name is Drew, and I'm a Full Stack Software Engineer...
+## Hello, my name is Drew, and I'm a Full Stack Software Engineer...

 who is passionate about education and health.
 Through software engineering, I'm helping others succeed by building tools that facilitate personal growth.
 + I'm working on an app to help children improve reading, writing, and drawing skills